Tips for Choosing the Right Vacation Rental for a Family Reunion

-Using the filters on the Airbnb website, you can select how many beds, bedrooms and bathrooms you’d like the property to have.
-Other must have Airbnb amenities might include a kitchen, wi-fi-, washer/dryer, and air conditioning.
-You can also specify filters for accessibility (limited stairs, wide hallways, etc.) and you can specify the property type, so selecting a townhouse rather than a cottage, means you will likely see Airbnb large family accommodation options.
+Using the filters on the website, you can select how many beds, bedrooms and bathrooms you’d like the property to have.
+Other must have vacation rental amenities might include a kitchen, wi-fi, washer/dryer, and air conditioning.
+You can also specify filters for accessibility (limited stairs, wide hallways, etc.) and you can specify the property type, so selecting a townhouse rather than a cottage, means you will likely see large family accommodation options.

 2. Check the ratings (we like to keep it at 4.8 and above)

-Although it isn’t possible to filter guest ratings when searching on Airbnb, it is easy to see the rating for each property and the number of reviews.
+Depending on the search engine, it may not be possible to see the guest ratings in order.
+However, it is easy to see the rating for each property and the number of reviews.
 This is a great way to narrow down the places you are considering, as the statistics are there at a glance.

-We recommend using an average rating of 4.8 as a guide when looking at Airbnbs for a multi-generation vacation.
+We recommend using an average rating of 4.8 as a guide when looking at vacation rentals for a multi-gen trip.
 The ratings are on a scale of 1 to 5, left by former guests.